Designing a Modern Appointments Experience for 10X Health

 Clinical Understanding

-Working closely with clinical staff, I learned their current workflow challenges and how it can affect patients.
+Working closely with clinical staff, I learned their workflow challenges and how it can affect patients.

 Clinical Understanding

-Working closely with clinical staff, I learned their current workflow challenges and how it can affect patients.
+Working closely with clinical staff, I learned their workflow challenges and how it can affect patients.

 Clinical Understanding

-Working closely with clinical staff, I learned their current workflow challenges and how it can affect patients.
+Working closely with clinical staff, I learned their workflow challenges and how it can affect patients.

 Understanding the Problem Space